Partition functions on squashed seven-spheres and holography: Comparison

 Specifically for $d=7$, we have:

-The first comparison can be made between normalized $F_{\rm bulk}$ and $F_{\rm sc}$ for general $\lambda$ collected in Fig.\ref{Comparison}.
-They correspond well at both weak and strong deformation regions while being different especially around $\lambda_* = 1/\sqrt{5} \approx 0.447$.
+The first comparison can be made between normalized $F_{\rm bulk}$ and $F_{\rm sc}$ for general $\lambda$ collected in Fig. \ref{Comparison}.
+Except for the expected correspondence at weak and strong deformation regions, they seem to behave differently, especially around $\lambda_* = 1/\sqrt{5} \approx 0.447$.
 There appear to be some local minima in both cases which are less understood.
 The gravitational free energy seems to have a platform around $\lambda_*$, which deserves further numerical study with higher precision.

 In the weak-squashing regime, we collect the analytic results of second-order and third-order derivatives at $\lambda=1$ for scalar and fermion in Table \ref{CompareTbl}.
 In the same table, we also include the same quantities of $F_{\rm bulk}$ obtained by numerical fitting.
-The small discrepancy of the second-order derivative is probably due to numerical errors, and the discrepancy of the third-order derivative comes from the difference among the field theory contents, more specifically, the three-point function of the stress tensor depends on the details of the field theory, which is left for future work.
+The small discrepancy of the second-order derivative is probably due to numerical errors, which reflects our normalization by dividing $C_T$ in each theory is reasonable.
+The three-point function of the stress tensor depends on the details of the field theory, which is different in different theories.
 It was observed in \cite{Bobev:2017asb} that for some special field theories on U(1) squashed three spheres, the third-order derivatives of free energies of the squashing parameter $\epsilon$ appear to be vanishing, which is no longer true in our example.
-Take the holographic field theory as an example, we have: \be \frac{1}{C_T} \frac{d^3 F}{d\epsilon^3}\Big|_{\epsilon = 0} = \frac{1}{8C_T} F'''(1) - \frac{3}{8C_T} F''(1) \approx -670, \ee which is apparently far from zero.
+Take the holographic field theory as an example, we have: \be \frac{1}{C_T} \frac{d^3 F}{d\epsilon^3}\Big|_{\epsilon = 0} = \frac{1}{8C_T} F'''(1) - \frac{3}{8C_T} F''(1) \approx -670, \ee which is different from zero.
 It will be interesting to explore this further.

-The comparison at strong-squashing regime, corresponding to big and small values of $\lambda$, has been reported in the literature. \cite{Aharony:2019vgs,Hartnoll:2005yc} Our results are collected in Fig.\ref{LargeSquashing}.
+The comparison at strong-squashing regime, corresponding to big and small values of $\lambda$, has been reported in the literature. \cite{Aharony:2019vgs,Hartnoll:2005yc} Our results are collected in Fig. \ref{LargeSquashing}.
 Although the free energies are not exactly the same as in weak-squashing regime, they turn out to be proportional to each other and have the same scaling of $\lambda$ or $\lambda^{-1}$ respectively, which is the same as AlAdS$_4$ study in \cite{Hartnoll:2005yc}.

 For small $\lambda$, the size of the SU(2) bundle can be omitted compared with the $\mathbb{S}^4$ base space, this means $b(r)$ will cap off before $a(r)$ as $r$ go from infinity, where the local geometry is given by $\mathbb{S}^4\times \mathbb{R}^4$, corresponding to a Bolt space.
 Following \cite{Aharony:2019vgs}, we expect the free energy of the conformal field theory to be identical to a theory living on $\mathbb{S}^4$, which is proportional to the normalized volume of $\mathbb{S}^4$ and scales like $F\sim \frac{1}{\lambda^4}$, and indeed they have been reproduced for free energies both in the bulk and boundary.